-While not all projects reach fruition, a little under 30% of launched projects have raised enough money to fund their publishing projects.
+While not all projects on Kickstarter reach fruition, a little under 30% of launched projects have raised enough money for the project creators to fund their publishing projects.
 That is not a bad ratio of success.

-However, the breakdown of projects by category shows that publishing is a wide field.
+However, the breakdown of launched projects by category shows that publishing is a wide field.